Mesenteric panniculitis is a rare disease that affects the part of the mesentery that contains fat cells.

 The mesentery is a continuous fold of tissue in your abdomen.
 You might not have heard of it before, but it’s important because it supports your intestines and attaches them to the abdominal wall of your body.

 The specific cause of mesenteric panniculitis isn’t known, but may be related to autoimmune disease, abdominal surgery, injury to your abdomen, bacterial infection, or vascular problems.
 It causes chronic inflammation that damages and destroys fatty tissue in the mesentery.
-Over time, this can cause scarring on the mesentery.
+Over time, this can lead to scarring on the mesentery.

-You might hear your doctor call mesenteric panniculitis by a different name.
-These names are based on the stages of the condition:
+You might hear your doctor call mesenteric panniculitis by a different name, such as sclerosing mesenteritis.
+Some medical professionals use the following to describe the stages of the condition:

 - Mesenteric lipodystrophy is the first stage.
 A type of immune system cell replaces fat tissue in the mesentery.